-For estimates of soil carbon sequestration in conterminous U.S. peatlands, we used the LORCA data from 82 sites and 215 cores throughout eastern North America (Webb and Webb III, 1988).
-They reported a median accumulation rate of 0.066 cm yr-1 (mean = 0.092, sd = 0.085).
-We converted this value into a carbon accumulation rate of -0.71 Mg C ha-1 yr-1 by assuming 58% C (see NRCS Soil Survey Laboratory Information Manual, available on-line at http://soils.usda.gov/survey/nscd/lim/), a bulk density of 0.28 g cm-3, and an organic matter content of 69%.
+For estimates of soil carbon sequestration in conterminous United States' peatlands, we used the LORCA data from 82 sites and 215 cores throughout eastern North America (Webb and Webb III, 1988).
+They reported a median accumulation rate of 0.066 cm per year (mean = 0.092, sd = 0.085).
+We converted this value into a carbon accumulation rate of -0.71 Mg C per ha per year by assuming 58% C (see NRCS Soil Survey Laboratory Information Manual, available on-line at http://soils.usda.gov/survey/nscd/lim/), a bulk density of 0.28 g per cm3, and an organic matter content of 69%.
 (Positive carbon fluxes indicate net fluxes to the atmosphere, whereas negative carbon fluxes indicate net fluxes into an ecosystem.)
-The bulk density and organic matter content were the area-weighted and depth-weighted average from all Histosol soil map units greater than 202.5 ha (n = 3,884) in the conterminous United States from the National Soil Information System (NASIS) data base provided by S. Campbell (USDA NRCS, Portland, OR).
-For

-1 comparison, Armentano and Menges (1986) used soil carbon accumulation rates that ranged from -0.48 2 Mg C ha-1 yr-1 in northern conterminous U.S. peatlands to -2.25 Mg C ha-1 yr-1 in Florida peatlands.
+The bulk density and organic matter content were the area-weighted and depth-weighted average from all Histosol soil map units greater than 202.5 ha (n = 3,884) in the conterminous United States from the National Soil Information System (NASIS) data base provided by S. Campbell (USDA NRCS, Portland, Oreg.).
+For comparison, Armentano and Menges (1986) used soil carbon accumulation rates that ranged from -0.48 Mg C per ha per year in northern conterminous United States peatlands to -2.25 Mg C per ha per year in Florida peatlands.

 Peatlands accumulate lesser amounts of soil carbon at higher latitudes, with especially low accumulation rates in permafrost peatlands (Ovenden, 1990; Robinson and Moore, 1999).
-The rates used in this report reflect this gradient, going from -0.13 to -0.19 to -0.71 Mg C ha-1 yr-1 in permafrost peatlands, non-permafrost Canadian and Alaskan peatlands, and peatlands in the conterminous United States and Mexico, respectively (Table 13A-2).
+The rates used in this report reflect this gradient, going from -0.13 to -0.19 to -0.71 Mg C per ha per year in permafrost peatlands, non-permafrost Canadian and Alaskan peatlands, and peatlands in the conterminous United States and Mexico, respectively (Table F.2).

-Freshwater Mineral-Soil Wetland Carbon Accumulation Rates
+F.3.2 Freshwater Mineral-Soil Wetland Carbon Accumulation Rates

-Many studies have estimated sediment deposition rates in FWMS wetlands, with a geometric mean rate of 2.2 Mg sediment ha-1 yr-1 (n = 26, arithmetic mean = 16.3, range 0 to 80.0) in a compilation by Johnston (1991), along with those reported more recently in Craft and Casey (2000).
+Many studies have estimated sediment deposition rates in FWMS wetlands, with a geometric mean rate of 2.2 Mg sediment per ha per year (n = 26, arithmetic mean = 16.3, range 0 to 80.0) in a compilation by Johnston (1991), along with those reported more recently in Craft and Casey (2000).
 As can be seen by the difference between the geometric and arithmetic means, this dataset is log-normally distributed with several large outliers.
-Assuming 7.7% carbon for FWMS wetlands (Batjes, 1996), this gives a geometric mean accumulation rate of 0.17 Mg C ha-1 yr-1.
-Johnston (1991) and Craft and Casey (2000) reported more studies with only vertical sediment accumulation rates, with a geometric mean of 0.23 cm yr-1 (n = 34, arithmetic mean = 0.63 cm yr-1, range -0.6 to 2.6).
-If we assume a bulk density of 1.00 g cm-3 for FWMS wetlands (Batjes, 1996; Smith et al., 2001), this converts into an unrealistically large accumulation rate of 1.85 Mg C ha-1 yr-1.
+Assuming 7.7% carbon for FWMS wetlands (Batjes, 1996), this gives a geometric mean accumulation rate of 0.17 Mg C per ha per year.
+Johnston (1991) and Craft and Casey (2000) reported more studies with only vertical sediment accumulation rates, with a geometric mean of 0.23 cm per year (n = 34, arithmetic mean = 0.63 cm per year, range -0.6 to 2.6).
+If we assume a bulk density of 1.00 g per cm3 for FWMS wetlands (Batjes, 1996; Smith et al., 2001), this converts into an unrealistically large accumulation rate of 1.85 Mg C per ha per year.